 - For more information

-- We will hold any applications received since January 1, 2014, and process them in the order that we received them when funding is available.
+- Any applications received since January 1, 2014, will be processed in the order that they were received.

 - We recommend that all homes have both a functioning inline backwater valve and a sump pit drainage system.